FazeFlynn/CloudDevOps-Class/readme.md

 ---

 ### **Phase 5: Artifact Management**
-- **Definition**: Stores built artifacts in a centralized repository for versioning and future deployment.
+Stores built artifacts in a centralized repository for versioning and future deployment.
 - **Key Activities**:
   1. **Versioning**:
      - Assign unique version numbers to artifacts.